 4. Timing is Everything

-Aside from watching your tone, you need to make your cold call short and sweet.
+Aside from watching your tone, one of the most essential cold calling tips is to make your cold call short and sweet.
 Businesses struggle to get through their day with little to no distractions.
-A cold call will absolutely not help.
+A cold call will not help.
 Know when the best time to make a call is and make sure you’re not keeping the person on the end of the line on the phone any longer than they want to be.

 What you don’t want to do is call before normal business hours or after.
 The exact time doesn’t always matter, but you want to think about when you’d be most open to receiving a call.
 Give the caller time to settle in and put their coat down in the morning, but don’t hesitate.
 Avoid lunch hours when people are eating and not likely to spend extra time on the phone.
 And don’t call right as people are walking out the door.